Shop Now: On-Store Headless Setup

 Setup instructions

-Go to Loop admin > Settings > Developers.
+1. Go to Loop admin > Settings > Developers.

-Developers option under Settings in Loop admin. - Scroll down to the “API keys” section.
+Developers option under Settings in Loop admin.

-API key with Cart-only scope. - Copy your API key from the “Key” column, or keep this window open for later use.
+4. Copy the API key from the “Key” column, or keep this window open for later use.

-Handle customers coming from Loop
+Handle shoppers coming from Loop

 Store the query parameters:

-We recommend storing certain params for easier retrieval and use later on.
+Loop recommends storing certain params for easier retrieval and use later on.
 To store the params:

-Example of a Shop Now button. - Find the params in your store’s URL.
+3. Find the params in the store’s URL.
 The params include everything after the question mark (?) and start with “loop.”

-Use of localStorage in store code.
-If using a state management library such as Redux, we recommend also tracking the data there.
-Doing this can help you use the data to find the customer’s credit, which we cover later in this article.
+If using a state management library such as Redux, Loop suggests also tracking the data there.
+Doing this can help merchants use the data to find the shopper's credit, covered later in this article.

-Code modified to find stored data.
-Pulling your stored data ensures that the customer doesn't get lost if they refresh the page, or if you're working on a multi-page app.
+Pulling the stored data ensures that the shopper doesn't get lost if a) they refresh the page or b) the merchant works on a multi-page app.

 Optional: Clean up the URL params

-- Remove the URL query.
+1. Remove the URL query.
 For example:

 let paramsObject = null;